Moaf2411/Rule-extraction-using-Genetic-Algorithm/README.md

     - the algorithm will extract rules for each class.

-Here is the pseudocode for GARule function.
+Here is the a pseudocode for GARule function.

 <img src="/pseudocode.png" alt="pseudocode of algorithm" title="pseudocode">

 Below is some rules extracted from iris dataset, fitness column show each rule's accuracy.

 <img src="/rules.jpg" alt="rules extracted from iris dataset." title="iris dataset.">